masonmcm/All-My-Friends/README.md

-# AllMyFriends
+# All My Friends

-An art zine based out of Carrboro, NC
+We are an art zine based out of Carrboro, NC.